-- A range of daily activities, including early morning birdwatching and a sunset reptile tour - older kids will love it here
+- They offer daily activities such as early morning birdwatching and a sunset reptile tour - older kids will love it here

-- The opportunity to shut off from the outside world - there's no TV, switch off your mobile phone and unwind
+- This is sustainable tourism at its best, and a rare opportunity to shut off from the outside world: no TV, patchy WiFi, so switch off your phone and unwind

 - Sheets can get damp in the green season

-- The cabins’ balconies don’t have railings and some have a big drop - not suitable for small children
+- Some cabin balconies don’t have railings - not suitable for small children

 Best time to go

 Our top tips

 - 12 cabins + 4 houses for 4-8

 - Outdoor Pool